iterative/dvc.org/content/docs/start/index.md

 <admon icon="fire">

-**New!** Once you set up a DVC project, you can work on it [from the Visual Studio Code IDE] or online with [Iterative Studio], the web UI that integrates all of our data science tools.
+**New!** Once you set up a DVC project, you can work on it [from the VS Code IDE] or online with [Iterative Studio], the web UI that integrates all of our data science tools.
 Check out [this live demo]!

-[from the visual studio code ide]: /doc/vs-code-extension
+[from the vs code ide]: /doc/vs-code-extension
 [iterative studio]: /doc/studio
 [this live demo]:
   https://studio.iterative.ai/team/Iterative/views/example-get-started-zde16i6c4g